Okay, I'll tell you what I got going on here, folks.

 So I don't know.

-You know you could turn it around on him and say maybe he shouldn't be in charge of that subcommittee based on his past with the IRA.
+You know, you could turn it around on him and say maybe he shouldn't be in charge of that subcommittee based on his past with the IRA.

-And I think it's about somebody does look you you you can say that if you want.
+And I think it's about somebody does that.

 I think it's the Republicans too.

-This is an election year.
+This is election year.

 And members of the House run every two years, so they're all up for re-election this year.